isomerpages/imda-tradetrust/_solution/Business Solution Provider.md

 &lt;TradeTrust-enabled BSP&gt;.</p>
 <p></p>
 <h3>Use Cases</h3>
-<p>TradeTrust-enabled BSPs use TradeTrust for new revenue and value producing
+<p>TradeTrust-enabled Business Service Providers (BSPs) utilize TradeTrust
-opportunities such as</p>
+for new revenue and value-producing opportunities such as...</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>issuance of certificates of authenticity for consumer goods</p>